 While he was waiting the first few days after the storm, Tom says he took shelter in the loft area of his SteelMaster.
 He alternated between sleeping in his truck and the Quonset Hut.
 After the storm passed, the temperatures started to rise, so he had to relocate to another shelter.

 “My SteelMaster building survived Hurricane Harvey with no problems.
 I love my SteelMaster,” says Tom.

 His steel Quonset Hut was in perfect condition and so were his items inside of it.
 Tom says he has a few Harley Davidson Motorcycles as well as a vintage vehicle stored inside of the building.
-Everything was just as he left it after Harvey ravaged through his neighborhood.
+Everything was just as he left it after Harvey ravaged his neighborhood.

 Tom secured his Quonset with a 12 x 12 garage door, which he made even stronger by attaching ratcheting straps.
 The door was built to sustain 123 mph winds, and Hurricane Harvey sure put it to the test.

 The southern extent of “Tornado Alley” reaches into the heart of Texas, causing tornadoes throughout the year.
 Dangerously high winds and flying debris can obliterate structures, but high-wind rated Quonset Huts have proven their strength in the midst of the most dangerous twisters.
 Our prefabricated steel Quonset Huts meet tornado shelter requirements and tornado building codes in every state in the U.S.

 To avoid significant tornado damage, buildings must have a series of reinforcements tying every structural element together from roof to foundation, much like a chain.
 This is exactly how SteelMaster’s Quonset Huts are built.
 Each arch overlaps the next and is tightly bolted together, forming one unit bolted to the foundation to create a continuous load path.